Dandelion Magazine: 1990s

 In 1996, the magazine’s offices moved to the Old Y in the Beltline neighbourhood.
 In this decade, Dandelion was listed in the Oxford Companion to Canadian Literature as one of the "notable" independent literary magazines operating in Canada.
 In 1998, it celebrated its 25th anniversary with a celebration and fundraiser.
 Shortly after, the magazine folded due to financial pressures and other circumstances.
 In February 1999, Calgary writers staged a “wake” for Dandelion at the Hop in Brew pub in Calgary's Beltline.

 In 1999, Aritha van Herk and Fred Wah, faculty members in the University of Calgary’s English Department resurrected the magazine as dANDelion.
 Its new organizational structure featured an editorial collective run by University of Calgary graduate students and overseen by a faculty advisor.

 2000s

-In thisp period, several special issues were published.
+During the 2000s, several special issues were published.
 In 2003, the magazine published an edition featuring the work of poet and visual artist Roy Kiyooka.
 In 2004, the “Disaster!” edition edited by Calgary poet Jill Hartman focused on the Kelowna, BC forest fires in a joint project with Calgary’s Truck Gallery.
 In 2007, the “Radical Translation” issue featured the work of Quebec poet Nicole Brossard.
 In 2011, “The Mapping Issue” was the final issue of the magazine, guest edited by Montreal writer and translator Oana Avasilichioaei and managing editor Kathleen Brown.

 In April 2019, founding editors Joan Clark, Edna Alford and Velma Foster were honoured at a celebration held at the Deane House for their contributions to Calgary’s literary heritage.